hiejulia/Grocery/README.md

 Authentication (sign in and log in ) users, Heroku hosting.
 Profile for each users.
 ###Technologies used:
-ReactJS, MongoDB, mongoose, Flux, NPM, bower, gulp, Skeleton bootstap
+ReactJS, MongoDB,Express, mongoose, Flux, NPM, bower, gulp, Skeleton bootstap
 ##Usage Instructions

 #To run the app